 Regulating Transitions in Technology and Law

-The conference will take place on 7th/8th April 2020 at Tilburg Law School, Tilburg University (The Netherlands), including the BILETA Annual Dinner at the EVE (Tuesday 7th), and the BILETA AGM and informal events on the evening of the 6th of April.
+The conference will take place on 7th/8th April 2020 at LocHal, Tilburg (City center, Tilburg, Netherlands), including the BILETA Annual Dinner at the EVE (Tuesday 7th), and the BILETA AGM and informal events on the evening of the 6th of April.

-BILETA’s annual conference 2020 will take place in Tilburg, hosted by the Tilburg Institute for Law, Technology, and Society (TILT), part of the department on Law, Technology, Markets and Society (LTMS).
+BILETA’s annual conference 2020 will take place at the LocHal in the city center of Tilburg, hosted by the Tilburg Institute for Law, Technology, and Society (TILT), part of the department on Law, Technology, Markets and Society (LTMS).

 In the last few years, new terms have become more and more popular and have drawn the attention of both the general public and legal experts, and also the regulators: datafication, smartification, platformisation, economic integration, but also migration and climate mitigation.